There are serious electrical safety risks in ceiling spaces.

 - heat, working at height, dangerous vermin, sharp objects and asbestos containing materials.

-Never do your own electrical work - i's illegal and can invalidate your home insurance.
+Never do your own electrical work - it's illegal and can invalidate your home insurance.
 Installing or repairing electrical equipment or cables must only be done by a licensed electrician.